ATECoder/dn.vi.ivi/docs/ttm/TTM Instrument Guide.md

 To set the maximum allowed DUT resistance:

-- Title: __100.000E+1 Ω__.
+- Title: __100.000E+1 &#937;__.
 - Description: _Max DUT R_.

 The range is: 10 - 999999.

 Moving the cursor over the digits, the digit blinks.
 Pressing the _Wheel_ or `ENTER` and turning the _Wheel_ changes the digit between 0 and 9.
 Pressing the _Wheel_ or `ENTER` selects the new value.

-<a name="Contact_Check_Algorithm"></a>
+<a name="Contact_Check_Function"></a>
-##### Contact Check Algorithm
+##### Contact Check Function

-The contact check function prevents measurements that may be in error due to excessive resistance in the force or sense leads when making remotely sensed (Kelvin) measurements.
+A contact check function is designed to prevents measurements that may be in error due to excessive resistance in the source or sense leads when making remotely sensed (Kelvin) measurements.
 Potential sources for this resistance include a poor contact at the device under test (DUT), a failing relay contacts on a switching card or wires that are too long or thin.
-The contact check function also detects an open circuit that may occur when a four-point probe is misplaced or misaligned.
-This relationship is shown schematically in the figure below, where R~C~ is the resistance of the mechanical contact at the DUT, and R~S~ is the series resistance of cables and any series relays.
+The contact check measurement could also detect an open circuit that may occur when a four-point probe is misplaced or misaligned.
+This relationship is shown schematically in Fig. 2 above, where R~C~ is the resistance of the mechanical contact at the DUT, and R~S~ is the series resistance of cables and any series relays.

+<a name="Contact_Check_Implementation"></a>
+##### The Keithley Contact Check Implementation

+The Keithley 2600 instrument checks for contacts by forcing a small 300µA current into each sense lead in turn, amplifying the voltage drop across the source-sense terminals via a high impedance amplifier and reading this voltage by the instrument voltmeter.
+The instrument contact check function then calculates the contact resistance thus measured and compares it to a set limit that must be higher than 20&#937;.
+The instrument contact check capability has the following features:
+- An open contact is detected if __either__ sense lead (`S-Lo` or `S-Hi`) between the instrument and the DUT is open.
+- Both low and high leads are flagged as open if __both__ source leads (`Lo` and `Hi`) are open.
+- When either source lead (`Lo` or `Hi`) is open, the instrument contact check function effectively reads the DUT resistance.
+Consequently,
+  - If a single source lead is open, the contact check algorithm reports an open lead only if the DUT resistance is higher than the contact check limit, which minimum is 20&#937;.

+<a name="TTM_Contact_Check_Implementation"></a>
+##### The TTM Contact Check Implementation

 The leads contacts are checked if the maximum leads resistance (see below) is set to a non-zero positive value.
 Contacts are measured before taking the initial resistance measurement.
 The measurement is aborted and the lead resistances are displayed if the measured lead resistances exceeds the maximum limit.